MrCreosote/KBaseGeneHomologyExperiments/literature.md

    phylogenomics.
 4. The method must be presented in a paper, not a thesis or dissertation.

-We don't have the time to evaluate the methods for accuracy and need to delegate that to the literature.

 Several reviews compare various sets of algorithms.

 #### [Zielezinski et. al., 2017](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1319-7)